Miami F1 2022 Setup Fastest Race Hotlap Qualifying F1 22 Guide

 Rear Camber – 0.20°

-Geometry adjustments mainly impact grip and tire wear, however on F1 22, like its predecessor F1 2021, most circuits suit the same setup!
-Stick with high front values, and low rear values in this section for the best Monza setup.
+Geometry adjustments mainly impact grip and tire wear, however on F1 22, like its predecessor, most circuits suit the same settings!
+Stick with high front camber, and low everything else in this section for best results.

 Brake Pressure – 100%